-富衡退休金信託有限公司 香港中環德輔道中308號 富衛金融中心25樓2506室 www.fwd.com.hk

-We believe fee and expense levels will be reduced as administrative cost savings (including regulatory imposed costs) are realized and fund size further increases to create sufficient scale in the MPF system.
+We further believe fee and expense levels will be reduced as administrative cost savings (including regulatory imposed costs) are realized and fund size further increases to create sufficient scale in the MPF system.
 At present, the current asset size of the Hong Kong MPF market lacks scale to significantly drive cost down within a short period of time.
+Considering all factors, we suggest to set the fee and total expense ratio of the default option to no lower than the MPFA's current definition of "low fee fund" (i.e., management fee of 1% or less, and total FER of 1.3% or lower).

 Q7.
-Do you agree that keeping total expense impact (i.e. FER) for the core fund (default option) at or under 1.0% over the medium term is a reasonable approach? ☐ Yes No As stated in Q6, we are of the view that keeping the total expense impact for the default option at or under 1% over the medium term is NOT a reasonable approach.
-We propose an FER of 1.5%.
+Do you agree that keeping total expense impact (i.e. FER) for the core fund (default option) at or under 1.0% over the medium term is a reasonable approach?

+☐ Yes ☑ No

+We are of the view that keeping the total expense impact for the default option at or under 1% over the medium term is NOT a reasonable approach.
+Please refer to Q6 on our view.

 Q8.
-Do you agree that passive, index based, investment strategies should be the predominant investment approach in the MPF core fund (default option)? ☐ Yes ☑ No We have reservations over the usage of the word 'predominant'.
-While passive or index based investment strategies might form part of the strategy, we believe the decision on overall investment approach should be left to each individual MPF scheme provider and fund managers.
-We note in some jurisdictions such as the US where both passive and active investment strategies are offered, and investment flows are fairly split between the two options.
-Each MPF scheme provider should be able to assess their customers' expectations and desire, and then
+Do you agree that passive, index based, investment strategies should be the predominant investment approach in the MPF core fund (default option)? □ Yes ☑ No We have reservations over the usage of the word 'predominant'.
+While passive or indebased investment strategies might form part of the strategy, we believe the decision overall investment approach should be left to each individual MPF scheme provider an fund managers.
+We note in some jurisdictions such as the US where both passive an active investment strategies are offered, and investment flows are fairly split between the two options.
+Each MPF scheme provider should be able to assess their customer expectations and desire, and then design core fund options (considering performance an fees) that provide the best value to members.
+Q9.

-O9.
 Are there particular asset classes which you think would not appropriately be invested on a passive, index based approach?

-Our general view is that if the liquidity or trading volume of some asset classes is very thin, the lower level of liquidity would increase expenses.
+Our general view is that if the liquidity or trading volume of some asset classes is verthin, the lower level of liquidity would increase expenses.
 Another point we would like to mention is that for many (if not all) bond ETFs, the existing indices they track could have elements that do not meet the MPFA's investment requirements (e.g. on the credit rating of the bonds or type of bonds).
 Hence, separate ETFs may need to be created.
 New ETFs may lack liquidity and size which again would have ramifications on the liquidity concerns and the FER.
-Furthermore, bond ITCISs generally have difficulties in mimicking all the constituents of the indices that they are tracking, which means members may have to bear relatively high tracking errors for these ITCISs.

-富衛退休金信託有限公司 香港中環德輔道中308號 富衛金融中心25樓2506室 www.fwd.com.hk

-ou agree that the name of the core fund (default option) should be standard emes?
-If so, do you have any preference amongst the possibilities set ou 77? ☑ Yes □ No Our prefere nce is: Ø "MPF Default Investment Fund" (reinforcing that its primary design is built aro default investment strategy for those who do not, or do not want to make an investment in saving for retirement) - ou agree with the general principle for dealing with implementation lissues as set out in paragraphs 78 and 79? and ☐ Yes ☑ No ; and transition and the rationale behind the general principle for dealing with the implementational issues proposed by MPFA in the Consultation Paper, but we do not agree the implementation and transitional arrangements.
-Whilst the we agree the with
+Furthermore, bond ITCIS generally have difficulties in mimicking all the constituents of the indices that they are tracking, which means members may have to bear relatively high tracking errors for the ITCISs.
+Q10.
+Do you agree that the name of the core fund (default option) should be standardized across schemes?
+If so, do you have any preference amongst the possibilities set out in paragraph 77? ☑ Yes □ No Echoing reply from Q1, we believe rather than calling the new retirement investment strategy a "core fund", this retirement strategies should be called "default investment fund" or "default option" to avoid any value judgment being imposed onto this produce and potentially misleading the members.
+Q11.
+Do you agree with the general principle for dealing with implementation an transitional issues as set out in paragraphs 78 and 79?